What is a Trademark?

 Any use of the trademark without the knowledge or consent of the owner comes under infringement.
 It gives the owner the right to sue the transgressor.

 ‘TM’ stands for trademark.
-It is the assertion of a trademark by a company while the registration process is still under way.
+It is the assertion of a trademark by a company while the trademark registration process is still under way.
 It is temporary and has no restrictions of use.
 It is mostly used for products that fall under classes 1 to 34.

 ‘SM’ stands for service mark.
-It is just the service equivalent of TM.
+It is just the service equivalent of Trademark.
 It is to be used by the owner of a service-based venture while they get their trademark registered.
 These services fall under classes 35 to 45.